Quadi: First reports and location

 The Quadi start to appear in contemporary works only after their neighbours the Marcomanni settled in central Bohemia.
+The Marcomanni moved after their defeat during the Germania campaign of the elder Drusus in about 9 BC.
+They somehow acquired a new king Maroboduus, who had been brought up in Rome.
+Strabo, writing about 23 AD, appears to have written the earliest surviving mention of the Quadi, although aspects of the text are somewhat doubtful.
+He described a mountain range running parallel to the Danube but north of it, like a smaller version of the Alps which run south of it.
+Within it was the Hercynian Forest, and within this forest were tribes of Suebi including "the tribes of the Coldui [καθάπερ τὰ τῶν κολδούων], in whose territory lies Buiaimon [Βουίαιμον, the original "Bohemia"], the royal seat of Maroboduus".
+King Maroboduus, he wrote, had led several peoples into this forested region, including his own people the Marcomanni.
+He became the ruler of the Suevi peoples in this forested region, and also over other Suevi living outside it.
+Not only is Strabo's spelling of Quadi with an "L" unexpected when compared to later references, but also the implication that Maroboduus lived within Quadi territory.
+Errors are therefore suspected in the surviving text.

-This happened after their defeat during the Germania campaign of the elder Drusus in about 9 BC.
-The defeated Marcomanni soon received a new king Maroboduus, who had been brought up in Rome.
-He proceeded to lead his own people and their Suebian allies into more isolated regions in the present day Czech Republic, which was surrounded by forests and mountains.
-It is possible that the name "Quadi" was new, and that the same group had previously been one of those mentioned in Roman accounts under the more general name "Suebi".
-This was for example the name given to one of the groups who the Romans defeated in the battle after they defeated the Marcomanni in 9 BC, and some scholars have speculated that these were the Quadi.
+It is often presumed that the Quadi settled in Moravia around the same time that the Marcomanni settled in neighbouring Bohemia.
+It is also possible that the name "Quadi" was new, but that the same group had previously been referred to as "Suebi" in Roman accounts.
+The Romans defeated a group called the Suebi after they defeated the Marcomanni in 9 BC, and some scholars have speculated that these were the Quadi.

-While the literary and archaeological evidence is not perfectly clear, it is most often presumed that the Quadi first settled in Moravia around the same time that the Marcomanni settled in Bohemia.
-There is however a proposal that the Quadi moved into the Bohemian area before the Marcomanni, based on archaeological evidence of Elbe Germanic peoples in the region already before the Marcomanni defeat.
-The archaeological evidence left by these two peoples is similar, making it difficult to define the borders between them, but it confirms their connections with the Elbe Germani, who were living near the central Elbe river and the Saale.
+Another possibility is that the Quadi moved into the Bohemian area before the Marcomanni.
+This idea is supported by the archaeological evidence that Elbe Germanic peoples had been living in the region already before the Marcomanni defeat.
+The archaeological evidence left by the Quadi and Marcomanni is similar, making it difficult to define the borders between them, but it confirms that both shared much of their material culture with the Elbe Germani to their north, living near the central Elbe river and the Saale.
 The archaeological material culture which unites these groups, and distinguishes them from the previous Celtic inhabitants, is referred to as the "Grossromstedt horizon".
 It was influenced not only by the older Jastorf culture of the Elbe region, but also by the Przeworsk culture from further east, in present day Poland.
 The variant which developed in the old Boii lands is called the Plaňany-Group, and also shows the residual influence of their older Celtic La Tène culture of the Boii, which had itself already come under Przeworsk influence in the generations before the Germanic influx.